 One of the reasons I upgraded was supposedly power ports in "most of the seats".
 I was told by the gate agent that no power ports existed in the Premium Economy cabin on this flight.
 Writing Air NZ customer service later, they now argue that this was not the case (essentially calling me a liar).
-This is in direct contradiction to the onboard power ports advertised on their website (ask me for a print-out of the airline's website page)
+This is in direct contradiction to the onboard power ports advertised on their website (ask me for a print-out of the airline's website page).

-4) Due to the change in daylight savings time, the crew got our arrival time wrong and therefore only Business Class passengers got breakfast.
+The food, which was supposed to be the same as business class, was disgusting (in particular, a fish dish).
+The food in regular Economy cabin has always been much better.
+Due to the change in daylight savings time, the crew got our arrival time wrong and therefore only Business Class passengers got breakfast.
 All other passengers were not offered any meal service whatsoever.
 This seems odd to me - why would business class passengers be served an hour earlier than regular passengers?
 This sounds calculated to me.

 Bags of Premium Economy and Business Class passengers were supposed to be delivered at the same time - earlier than regular economy passengers.
-Mine were delivered a full THIRTY Minutes after the other premium economy/business class passengers.
+Mine were delivered a full THIRTY minutes after the other premium economy/business class passengers.
 Huge waste of my time.

 In summary, Air New Zealand's "Pacific Premium Economy" service means a premium profit for the airline.
 True, you get more leg room, a cheap amenity kit, and nicer headphones, but these are small wins in the face of the other shortcomings.
 Most importantly, and disappointingly, my follow-ups have been completely disregarded by the company.
 I receive lip service but the airline will not stand by its mistakes.
 I cannot recommend Premium Economy on Air New Zealand.
 It was a complete waste of my money.
 I will also be trying the nonstop Auckland-Los Angeles service on Qantas Airlines in the future.
 Perhaps they will value my business more.